StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/NanoPi R6S FriendlyWrt Recovery Process/README.md

 ## Enter installation mode
 ![Enter Installation Mode](./installationmode.png)
 Note: TF Card is the MicroSD card...
+You don't need it if you have the Nano Pi R6S with eMMC memory

 ## Flash!
 Double click on RKDevTool.exe that's in the same location you just changed the language in, you will see a “Found One Maskrom device” message on the utility.
 Click on the "Run", wait a moment and it will be installed.